ggonpereira/react-fundamentals/README.md

 <h2>About 📝</h2>

-<p align="center">A project created using ReactJS, TypeScript, Storybook, Styled Components and React Testing Library.! 👊🏼</p>
+<p align="center">A project created using ReactJS, TypeScript, Storybook, Styled Components and React Testing Library! 👊🏼</p>

 ---